Gateway summer 2008

 Inside this issue

 Subsequent to Robert submitting his resignation Ms Bohm also resigned.
 This left the Association in a somewhat difficult staffing situation, which is yet to be fully remedied although recruitment action will commence shortly.
 Robert has returned to the position of Administration Officer on a casual basis to help tide things over until permanent arrangements can be made.
 Helen Bobbitt has also generously volunteered to help with the bookkeeping aspects of the Association.
 Lily Ma has been recruited to assist with administration tasks.
-So, for the next month or two the Association's paid staff comprises: Administration Officer Robert Curran (Monday, Tuesday, Friday) Carer Support Coordinator Maria Mackell (Tuesday to Friday) Administration Assistant Lily Ma (Monday to Wednesday) A Time For Change (cont.)
+So, for the next month or two the Association's paid staff comprises: Administration Officer Robert Curran (Monday, Tuesday, Friday) Carer Support Coordinator Maria Mackell (Tuesday to Friday) Administration Assistant Lily Ma (Monday to Wednesday)

 Our Thanks to the